ProjectPythia/pythia-foundations/foundations/github/what-is-github.md

 ## Free and open-source software (FOSS)

-Much of what we term the _scientific Python software ecosystem_ consists of _free and open-source software_.
-Often abbreviated as **FOSS**, this means:
+Much of what we term the {term}`scientific Python ecosystem` consists of {term}`free and open-source software`.
+Often abbreviated as FOSS, this means:

 1. The software is free of charge, and
 1. The various files which contain the _software code_ are publicly available.